 - Medications: In other cases, prescription medications such as Osphena, Addyi, and Vylessi can provide ways to treat low sexual desire in perimenopause and menopausal women.
 For more information about these medications, please schedule an appointment with our physicians to learn more about your options.

 At May-Grant OB/GYN, we offer in-house diagnostic and treatment options for women experiencing difficulties with their sexual health.
-We have eight locations across the Lancaster and Lebanon counties, PA, with extended early morning, evening, and Saturday hours to help patients improve their sexual and women’s health.
+We have seven locations across the Lancaster, PA, with extended early morning, evening, and Saturday hours to help patients improve their sexual and women’s health.
 As our community’s number one individual practice, we are here for you.
 Contact May-Grant OB/GYN today to schedule an appointment in person or online.